Amrita-TIFAC-Cyber-Blockchain/2025_24CYS336-Blockchain-Technology/Assets/Projects/BT21/README.md

 1. Admin (Contract Owner)
 The Admin is the owner of the main smart contracts (PETToken, Leaderboard, Adoption contracts).

-Responsibilities:-
+  Responsibilities:
   - Deploys all contracts.
   - Owns permissions for all onlyOwner functions.
   - Mints PET Tokens.
   - Registers Adoption Managers.
   - Updates system settings (leaderboard, token contract, etc.).
   - Performs restricted and high-privilege actions.

+  Interaction Level:
+  - Interacts directly with blockchain (Remix, or later MetaMask).
+  - Not accessible to normal users.

+2. Adoption Manager
+The Adoption Manager is the layer through which regular users communicate with the blockchain.

+  Responsibilities:
+  - Handles all user requests.
+  - Performs safe, non-admin blockchain transactions.
+  - Calls smart contract functions on behalf of the user.
+  - Manages user adoption actions.
+  - Can trigger PETToken rewards for user activity.

+  Purpose:
+  To ensure regular users do not access admin-level functions.

+3. Users (Non-Contract Role)
+Users are not part of the contract’s permission system but interact through the Adoption Manager.

+  User Activities:
+  - Viewing available dogs.
+  - Requesting adoption manager for adoption.
+  - Checking certificates.
+  - Checking leaderboard.
+  - Earning PET tokens.

+Users do not have direct interaction with the admin functions.

 ### Results